umami-software/website/content/running-on-qovery.md

 Give a mount point.

-### Deploy
+### 6. Deploy

+Click on "Deploy".

-Click on the Deploy button.
-Your app should be deployed: you can see the status in real time by clicking on Deployment logs.
+Your app should be deployed: you can see the status in real time by clicking on deployment logs.

-## Continuous deploys

-Now that Qovery is connected to your repo, it will **automatically build and publish your site** any time you push to GitHub.

 ## Custom domains